imorpha/notes/content/References/Improved Translation of “Communications with Zettelkastens” • Zettelkasten Method.md

 # My Highlights

-- I. ^43175eec
+## I. ^43175eec

 - Zettelkastens can be recommended as communication partners because of the technical-economic problem of doing science.
 Without writing, you cannot think; at least not in a sophisticated and scientific way. ^02e14df4

 - You have to highlight differences somehow and record distinctions either explicitly or embedded in concepts; only the hereby secured consistency of the schema that produces information guarantees the coherence of the subsequent information processing. ^f3e6fe43

-- It is an obligatory condition for communication that both partners can surprise each other.
+- It is an obligatory condition for communication that both partners can ==surprise each other==.
 Only in that way can information be created in the respective other. ^9b25e61d

 - Information is an event that happens inside the system.
 Information is created when a message, an entry \[of a note\], is compared with other possibilities.
 Therefore, information is only created in systems that possess a comparison schema (even when this schema is merely: “this or something else”). ^cf3c2959